 Sadako’s health worsened, and as she worked toward 1,000 cranes, she changed her wish to something larger than her own life: she wished for world peace.
 Tragically, Sadako Sasaki died at age 12, after eight months in the hospital.

-In the story, Sadako did not reach her goal of 1,000 cranes, but her classmates completed her task and laid a beautiful wreath of origami birds at her grave.
+In the story, Sadako did not reach her goal of 1,000, but her classmates completed her task and laid a beautiful wreath of origami birds at her grave.
 In real life, Sadako Sasaki is memorialized with a statue at Hiroshima Peace Park, where thousands of senbazuru wreaths are draped over her monument every year.

 How to fold an origami crane

 Here are printable step by step instructions for how to make an origami crane and also a helpful video.

 download here —> printable origami paper crane instructions

-Follow along and learn how to make a paper crane with the step-by-step origami crane instruction video below.
+Follow along and learn how to make one with the step-by-step origami crane instruction video below.
 All you need is a square piece of paper, in a bright color or pattern if you’d like.
 The paper doesn’t have to be special origami paper, but it needs to be a square.